-Largely self-taught, Scott L. Christensen came to art via a circuitous route.
-He grew up in Lander, Wyoming, a place of extreme geography and wild beauty.
+Born in 1962, Christensen grew up in Lander, Wyoming, a place of extreme geography and wild beauty.
 There his aesthetic developed.
-It was not until college, however, that he recognized nature as his muse.
-The shift was precipitated by a personal catastrophe — while attending Chadron State College in Nebraska on a football scholarship, he sustained a severe neck injury that left him unable to compete.
-Bereft, he sought solace in fly fishing and visiting his grandfather, a wheelchair-bound amateur oil painter.
-The scent of oils stirred Christensen’s imagination; he took a leap and enrolled in art classes.
-He eventually earned a degree in art education, but chose to paint instead of teach.
-Now he does both.
+It was not until college, however, that he would recognize nature as his muse.
+The shift was precipitated by a personal catastrophe.
+While attending Chardon State in Nebraska on a football scholarship he sustained a severe neck injury that left him unable to compete.
+Being in nature, especially on the streams fly-fishing, is where he found solace.
+At the same time Christensen was required to take an art class in order to graduate from college.
+There was no looking back.